marcuskeenan/logs_analysis_project/README.md

   ORDER  BY count DESC;
 ```
 ### Create errors view
-Enter this query to create a new view called errors which returns the number of failed article request counts per day.
+Run this query to create a new view called errors which returns the number of failed article request counts per day.
 ```
 CREATE OR REPLACE view errors
 AS